ttovarischh/Hod-Web/README.md

 # HOD WEB APP
 React part for the best D&amp;D tracker ever → → →<br>
-<i>HOD is an ios&web app for tracking initiative, number of moves and ongoing states for D&amp;D players.<br>The application counts all the necessary numbers for master, allows players to synchronously follow the game process and makes your hobby more accessible than ever.</i>
+*HOD is an iOS & web app for tracking initiative, number of moves, and ongoing states for D&D players.
+The application counts all the necessary numbers for the master, allows players to synchronously follow the game process, and makes your hobby more accessible than ever.*

 Σ>―(〃°ω°〃)♡→